 At a fieldgate on the left after 100m there is a view of the painted barn at Wat Stock (the trompe-l'oeil seen earlier on the Alternative Walk).

-If you are doing an Alternative Walk, go to §14.
+If you are doing an Alternative Walk, go to §N.

-Head east out of the village and go along the access road to Penshurst Place, signposted as the Eden Valley Walk (EVW).
-Continue on a private road towards Well Place Farm, which you skirt by taking a footpath up a field to its left.
+- Head east out of the village on the access road to Penshurst Place, signposted as the Eden Valley Walk (EVW).
+Continue on the private road towards Well Place Farm, which you skirt by taking a footpath up a field to its left.
 Head north-east along a track to Killick's Bank.
 Turn right onto a footpath going down to the River Medway and continue alongside it to a road.
 Cross the river on Ensfield Bridge.

 The remainder of the walk is essentially the same as Walk 1–19.

-On the other side of the bridge turn left and follow the cycle route for about 400m.
-Where it bends left down a slope the suggested route is to go through a wooden squeeze gate in the fence and continue in much the same direction for 250m, near the left-hand edge of a field.
+- On the other side of the bridge turn left and follow the cycle route for about 400m.
+Where it bends left down a slope go through a wooden squeeze gate in the fence to maintain direction near the left-hand edge of a large field.

-On the suggested route you eventually go over a stile and a ditch into another large field.
-Bear left across the field corner towards a nearby gate and go through it onto a short path through some trees to the cycle route you left earlier.
-Keep ahead at this path crossing (leaving the EVW, which continues towards Tonbridge on the long straight path off to the right).
+- On the far side go over a stile and a ditch into another field.
+Bear left across its corner towards a nearby gate and go through it onto a short path through some trees to the cycle route you left earlier.
+Keep ahead at this path crossing (leaving the EVW, which continues towards Tonbridge along the Straight Mile? to the right).

-Stay on the track for 100m, up a slope.
-Where it swings round to the left, go out onto a residential street (Green View Avenue) to continue in the same direction.
-This leads to Leigh's village green, with St Mary's church visible on a knoll on the far side.
+- Stay on the track for 100m, up a slope.
+Where it swings round to the left veer right to continue in the same direction along a residential street (Green View Avenue).
+This leads to Leigh's village green, with St Mary's church? visible on a knoll on the far side.
 Turn left and make your way around two sides of the green to the B2027.

-Turn left along the bottom of the field.
+- Turn left along the bottom of the field.
 In the corner go through a belt of trees via a couple of stiles and turn half-right to go gently uphill across a field.
-In the middle of the far side two more stiles and a footbridge take you into another field where you follow a faint grassy path up the side of the slope, past a projecting group of trees to the top edge of the field.
-Go over a stile in the trees and turn left onto a broad track, joining the Eden Valley Walk11 (EVW).
+In the middle of the far side two more stiles and a footbridge take you into another field where you follow a faint grassy path slanting up the slope, past a projecting group of trees to the top of the field.
+Go over a stile in the trees and turn left onto a broad track, joining the Eden Valley Walk?
+(EVW).

-Do not go out onto the track but instead bear left in front of the fieldgate, leaving the main branch of the EVW.
-Follow a grassy path along the right-hand edge of several large fields (interrupted by a short stretch through a wood) for almost 1 km.
-At the end of the last field bear right onto a broad grassy path heading NE.
+At the top veer left in front of a fieldgate, leaving the main branch of the EVW.
+Follow a grassy path going along the right-hand edge of several large fields (interrupted by a short stretch through a wood) for almost 1 km.
+At the end of the last field bear right onto a broad tree-lined avenue heading NE.

 The final 1½ km is the same as the start of Walk 1–15 (in reverse).

-Continue in this direction for just over 1 km: initially along a tree-lined avenue, then across an open field and finally down a rough track to a road.
-Turn left and go down the road, taking care as there is no pavement.
-In 250m you come to a bridge under the railway.
+- At the end of the long avenue carry on in the same direction across an open field, then down a rough track to a road.
+Turn left onto the road, taking care as there is no pavement.